John Hazelwood: Later Revolution

 In February 1779, urged by the Board of War and merchants, Hazelwood was part of a committee of six defense experts chosen to survey the Delaware River, and represented the State of Pennsylvania in this effort.
 They were accompanied by Continental Army chief engineer Du Portail and Baron Von Steuben.
 Hazelwood and the defense Committee crossed the Delaware from Gloucester Point in south Philadelphia to New Jersey at Red Bank.
 There they embarked on horseback across Gloucester County to inspect defense works at Billingsport.
 From there they crossed the river to Mud island and then returned to Philadelphia with advice for General Washington as how best to defend the river.

 Later that year Hazelwood became a member of a public committee chosen to meet in Philadelphia to raise money to help provide for the Army.
 In 1780 he became the Commissary of Purchases for the Continental Army, considered an office of great trust and responsibility over the great sums of money involved.

 Post Revolution

 On April 11, 1785, Hazelwood was selected to be one of the port wardens in Philadelphia.

 Later life

 Relatively less is known about Hazelwood's life after the American Revolution.

-The renowned patriot and artist Captain Charles Wilson Peale considered Hazelwood worthy of one of his portraits, which was later acquired by the city of Philadelphia and was hung in Independence Hall.
+The renowned patriot and artist Captain Charles Willson Peale considered Hazelwood worthy of one of his portraits, which was later acquired by the city of Philadelphia and was hung in Independence Hall.
 John Hazelwood died in Philadelphia at age 74 on March 1, 1800.
 He was buried on March 3 in the graveyard of Saint Peter's Church.